matomo-org/developer-documentation/docs/4.x/archiving.md

 - "day" periods are aggregation of log data
 - "week", "month", "year" and custom date ranges are aggregation of "day" reports

 For example archive data for a week is created by aggregating archive data of the 7 days of the week.
-This is much faster than aggregating log data.
+This is much faster than aggregating seven days of log data.

 ### Plugin Archivers